tybenz/blog/_posts/2014-02-06-taking-advantage-of-sessions-in-vim.md

 file can be really large and really ugly.
 I actually found that most of the things `mksession` was saving to be a bit redudant.
 For the most part, the scripts I want executed when I launch VIM are all present in my `.vimrc`.
-So I took the bits that I needed and starting creating my own session files.
+So I took the bits that I needed and starting creating my own session files by hand.

 The only commands I really need in a project-specific session have to do with changing VIM's working directory, opening files into buffers, and choosing